| Effective January

 days in advance of the agency submission date.
 For all other proposals,

-it is 24 hours before the proposal must be submitted-either electronically
+it is at least one (1) full working day before the proposal must be submitted-either electronically

 or by mail.